Prathamesh-Chavan-Noovosoft/charts-with-node-red/README.md

+#

 # Simulation Exercise (Node-RED-Firebase-JS)

+Dev Branch - master
+Production Branch - stable\*

+## Issues

+- onChildAdded from firebase realtime database is running constantly to check for updates in the database, All the code execution was inside that listener, this oversight is causing the FE to crash due to memory overload, this commit switches to onValue function which is responding in a stable manner.

+# Exercise

 - Simulate a live time series voltage & temperature data stream from [Node-RED](https://nodered.org).
 - Push the said data stream from Node-RED to [Google Firebase Realtime Database](https://firebase.google.com/docs/database) using any HTTP client in Node-RED.